-The AYP team deliver inclusive programmes to young people in Ceredigion.
+The Physical Activity & Play team deliver inclusive programmes to young people in Ceredigion.
 There are initiatives for pre-school aged children in nurseries and family centres, at all key stages in schools and after school clubs and programmes in partnership with leisure centres and community clubs.
+Play is a recent addition to the initiative that we develop.

 The aim is to get young people in Ceredigion active, to develop key fundamental movement skills at a young age and to encourage a lifelong positive attitude to health & wellbeing.